Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Tran Quoc Hoai, Cardiovascular Center, Tam Anh General Hospital, Ho Chi Minh City, explained that the two kidneys perform important functions in the body such as: removing waste from the blood, balancing body fluids, creating urine...
 Each kidney has a vein that carries blood from the kidney to the heart, called the renal vein.
 In nutcracker syndrome, the left renal vein is compressed and blood cannot circulate normally through this vein.
 Instead, blood flows back into other veins and causes them to swell.
 In some cases, blood stasis in the testicles causes varicocele, as in the case of patient Nam.

 Nutcracker syndrome can occur at any age.
 Some studies show that the disease is more common in adolescents and young people aged 20-30.
 The disease cannot be prevented, but early detection and timely intervention will help prevent serious complications.
-"If you see symptoms of blood in the urine, pelvic pain, abdominal pain or pain on one side, pain during sex, dizziness when standing, prominent veins on the testicles... you need to see a doctor immediately," Dr. Hoai emphasized.
+"If you see symptoms of blood in the urine, pain in the pelvic area, abdominal pain or one side, pain during sex, dizziness when standing, prominent veins in the testicles... you need to see a doctor immediately," Dr. Hoai emphasized.

 Thu Ha